-In 2024-2025, he appears with the Nashville Symphony, New Jersey Symphony and Colorado Springs Philharmonic orchestras, among others.
-He also returns to China this season, appearing with orchestras in Shanghai and Guangzhou.
-Major recital debuts this season are with Washington Performing Arts, San Francisco Symphony's Shenson Spotlight Series, and Friends of Chamber Music Denver.
+This past season, Tony appeared with the Nashville Symphony, New Jersey Symphony and Colorado Springs Philharmonic orchestras, among others.
+He had debut recitals with Washington Performing Arts, San Francisco Symphony's Shenson Spotlight Series, and Friends of Chamber Music Denver.

-He made his Carnegie Hall debut in 2023-2024 under the baton of Yannick Nézet-Séguin with Orchestre Metropolitain, following his 2022-23 debut with the Philadelphia Orchestra.
+He made his Carnegie Hall debut in 2024 under the baton of Yannick Nézet-Séguin with Orchestre Metropolitain, following his 2022-2023 debut with the Philadelphia Orchestra.
 Mr. Yun has appeared recently with the Toronto Symphony, Baltimore Symphony, Calgary Philharmonic, Buffalo Philharmonic, Hamilton (ON) Philharmonic and Rhode Island Philharmonic; outside North America, he has recently appeared with Orchestre de Chambre de Paris and Shanghai Symphony Orchestra.
-Previous recital appearances in North America include Stanford Live, La Jolla Music Society, Gilmore Rising Stars Series, 92nd Street Y in New York, and the Vancouver Recital Series; in Europe, he has given recitals at the Hamburg Elbphilharmonie, Gewandhaus Leipzig, Tonhalle Düsseldorf, and Philharmonie Luxembourg.
+Previous recital appearances in North America include Stanford Live, La Jolla Music Society, Gilmore Rising Stars Series, 92NY in New York, and the Vancouver Recital Series; in Europe, he has given recitals at the Hamburg Elbphilharmonie, Gewandhaus Leipzig, Tonhalle Düsseldorf, and Philharmonie Luxembourg.

 Mr. Yun is a 2024 graduate of The Juilliard School, where he was a recipient of the Jerome L. Greene Fellowship and studied with Professors Yoheved Kaplinsky and Matti Raekallio.
+He continues his studies in the Masters program at Juilliard.

-OCTOBER 2024.
-AT THE REQUEST OF THE ARTIST - PLEASE DO NOT ALTER THIS BIOGRAPHY

-PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS
+JULY 2025.
+AT THE REQUEST OF THE ARTIST - PLEASE DO NOT ALTER THIS BIOGRAPHY PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS